PrestaShop/prestashop.github.io/news/_posts/2017-02-07-announcing-our-2017-release-schedule.md

 <div class="alert alert-info" role="alert">
 <b>About SemVer</b>

-As a reminder, PrestaShop follows a SemVer-like numbering system for its version since July 2015.
-SemVer's summary is:
+As a reminder, PrestaShop follows a SemVer-like numbering system for its version since July 2015. <a href="http://semver.org/">SemVer</a>'s summary is:

 <blockquote>
 Given a version number MAJOR.MINOR.PATCH, increment the: